denten/denten.github.io/_posts/2018-07-25-time-and-topics.md

 published: true
 ---

-I am always inspired by Ted Underwood's work and his research notes on his blog are no exception.
-"Do topic models wrap time?" he asks in a [recent entry](https://tedunderwood.com/2018/07/26/do-topic-models-warp-time/).
+I am always inspired by Ted Underwood's work and his research notes are no exception.
+"Do topic models wrap time?" he asks in a [recent blog entry](https://tedunderwood.com/2018/07/26/do-topic-models-warp-time/).
 At stake is a curious and somewhat troubling phenomenon, whereby all distributions of topics over time seem to show aberrations at the temporal